Plain English Summary

 What are the possible benefits and risks of participating?

-We hope that the debt advice will aid recovery from depression.
+It is hoped that the debt advice will aid recovery from depression.
 The likely main risk is that people may become distressed when talking about their current difficulties.
 Researchers will follow protocol guidance in such circumstances.

 Where is the study run from?